This is Part 1 of a multi-part series regarding what to say when calling expired listings.

 For example, start with “Hi, I’m Tim Schroeder and I’m a Local Real Estate Agent” instead of “Hi, I’m Tim Schroeder with Sunnyside Realty.” (and then continue on with your typical script).

-But Why?
-Kevin Ward suggests NOT using your company name for the following reasons:
+Kevin Ward suggests not using your company name when cold calling expire listings for the following reasons:

 1. They might not know the name of the company.